mahin12/portfolio-master/content/about/index.md

 ---

 Hello!
-I'm [Md Mahin Arafat](https://www.linkedin.com/in/mahin-arafat/), a Curious Web Developer.
+I'm [Md Mahin Arafat](https://www.linkedin.com/in/mahin-arafat/), a Computer Science Enthuasist.

 I have accomplished my B.Sc in Computer Science  on October,2020 from [Brac University](https://www.bracu.ac.bd/) and currently working as a Software Engineer at Eastwestnets.